 This 20-channel sound installation represents the results of collecting hundreds of transmissions from satellites orbiting the earth.
 Using custom antennas that I built from scratch, I tracked the orbits and frequencies of satellites using specialized software.
 This software then allows me to collect the radio frequency signals and translate them into sound.
+The open source software and hardware, called SatNOGS and developed by a world-wide group of satellite enthusiasts, enables anyone to build a ground station for tracking satellites and their transmissions, which are then uploaded to a publicly accessible database.
+Data received by my ground stations can be found here.
 These transmissions are mostly from weather satellites, CubeSats (small satellites launched by universities world-wide for short-term research), or amateur radio repeaters (satellites designed for ham radio operators to experiment with communication over long distances).
 I made the speakers hanging from the grid from a piezoelectric element embedded between two sheets of handmade abaca paper that was then air dried over a form.